karel-brinda/Phylign/readme.md

 you should verify why.

-### Step 4: Downloading the remaining database files
+### Step 4: Download the the database files

-Run `make download` to download all the remaining assemblies and COBS *k*-mer indexes for the 661k-HQ collection.
+Run `make download` to download all the remaining phylogenetically compressed assemblies and COBS *k*-mer indexes for the 661k-HQ collection.

 ## Usage

-### Step 1: Provide your queries
+### Step 1: Copy or symlink your queries

-Remove the default test files in the `queries/` directory and copy or symlink your queries.
+Remove the default test files or you old files in the `queries/` directory and copy or symlink (recommended) your queries.
 The supported input formats are FASTA and FASTQ, possibly gzipped.

-### Step 2: Adjust configuration for your type of search
+### Step 2: Adjust configuration

-Edit the `config.yaml` file.
+Edit the `config.yaml` file for your desired search.
 All the options are documented directly there.

 ### Step 3: Clean up intermediate files

 Run `make clean` to clean the intermediate files from the previous runs.
-This includes COBS matching files, alignments, and various statistics
+This includes COBS matching files, alignment files, and various reports.

 ### Step 4: Run the pipeline